No. 18 Iowa’s defense silences No. 17 Indiana, 34-6

 DOWN, BUT NOT OUT

-Iowa center Tyler Linderbaum went down with a minor injury on Petras’ touchdown run, but got up to play the rest of the game.
+Iowa center Tyler Linderbaum went down with a minor injury on Petras’ touchdown run in the second quarter, but got up to play the rest of the game.

 Linderbaum said he was hit in the thigh by someone’s helmet.